🇨🇳 Qianfan (Thousand Sails)

-Qianfan (千帆, "Thousand Sails"), also known as G60 Starlink or Spacesail, is China's flagship low-Earth-orbit broadband megaconstellation — operated by Shanghai-backed SSST and racing toward a planned 15,000 satellites.
-Around 200 are already in polar orbit.
-OrbitalNodes tracks every Qianfan satellite in real time.
+Qianfan (千帆, "Thousand Sails"), also known as G60 Starlink or Spacesail, is China's flagship low-Earth-orbit broadband megaconstellation — operated by Shanghai-backed SSST and racing toward a planned 15,000 satellites, with 238 satellites already in polar orbit.
+OrbitalNodes tracks every Qianfan satellite in real time, with the live count updated from tracking data.

 OrbitalNodes' constellation counter shows how many Qianfan satellites are above your horizon right now and how many are in good viewing position.
 The early batches are notably bright — bright enough that astronomers have raised the alarm — so freshly launched Qianfan satellites can be visible to the naked eye during twilight.